retico-team/konvens-tutorial/tutorial/01_simple_echo.md

 microphone = modules.MicrophoneModule()
 ```

 This creates a microphone with standard settings, such as a `frame_length` of `0.02`, which means that in each incremental unit 20 milliseconds of audio are transmitted.
 The sampling rate (`rate`) is per default set to `44100` which results in clean fullband audio.
 The `sample_width` (i.e., the size of one sample of audio in bytes) is set to `2`.
-These parameters may be changed, but for now we will leave them in the default setting.
+These parameters may be changed, but for now you can leave them in the default setting.

 ## Creating a speaker module